JGefroh/Roadmap/README.md

 Extreme Ownership: How US Navy SEALs Lead and Win | Willink, Jocko | 5 High Output Management | Grove, Andrew S. | 4
-Leaders Eat Last: Why Some Teams Pull Together and Others Don't | Sinek, Simon | 5 Managing Humans | Lopp, Michael | 3
+Leaders Eat Last: Why Some Teams Pull Together and Others Don't | Sinek, Simon | 5 Leadership on the Line: Staying Alive Through the Dangers of Change  |  Heifetz, Ronald | 3 Managing Humans | Lopp, Michael | 3
 Peopleware: Productive Projects and Teams | DeMarco, Tom | 5 Scaling Teams | Grosse, Alexander | 5
-Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency | DeMarco, Tom | 3 The Advantage | Lencioni, Patrick | 3
+Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency | DeMarco, Tom | 3 Team of Teams | McChrystal, Stanley | 5
+The Advantage | Lencioni, Patrick | 3
 The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded | Watkins, Michael D. | 2
 The Culture Code: The Secrets of Highly Successful Groups | Coyle, Daniel | 5